urtuba/algorithms_with_python/README.md

   - take smaller element and continue comparison with next element for that array whose element is used.

 **best case = average case = worst case**

+**time complexity:** O(n*lg* n)

+**space complexity:** O(1)

+### quick_sort

+1. select a pivot
+1. divide list into three subtrees as equal to pivot, greater than pivot, smaller than pivot
+1. do this process recursively for greater and smaller lists that created until 1-sized lists.

 **time complexity:** O(n*lg*n)

+**space complexity:** O(1)

+### counting_sort
+1. create an counter array from 0 to max(array)
+1. count each element in list in corresponding index of counter array
+1. apply cummulative summation to the counter array
+1. now counter array shows us new positions of elements in original list, create original list.

+**time complexity:** O(n)

 **space complexity:** O(n)

 ## helper_functions.py